GGAlanSmithee/owning-a-pisces-p100/README.md

 ## fix_not_found.py

+Crid goes to [@herrtakacs](https://github.com/herrtakacs) for providing this script as a stand-alone version.

 1. scans the `error.log` for "not_found" issues
 2. attempt to fix them by manually refreshing the peers with their respective ids
 3. write to a new log `fix_not_found_log.log`